Military Benefits in New Mexico

 Military benefits fall into several categories post-divorce.
 What this means is that the former spouse of the military member may receive some of these benefits as part of the division of property, and some military spouse benefits after divorce will persist as long as certain conditions have been met.
 Other benefits, such as VA disability, are not applicable.

 New Mexico Financial & Family can provide assistance to military service members or their spouses when it comes to deciphering military spouse benefits after divorce.
 New Mexico law allows some benefits, such as military spouse retirement benefits, to be considered divisible property.
 However, federal law prevents certain other types of benefits from being divided.
-We will assist you in interpreting New Mexico laws, federal laws, and military code in order to help you strategize for the best possible outcome.
+We will assist you in interpreting New Mexico laws, federal laws, and military codes in order to help you strategize for the best possible outcome.

 Schedule a risk-free, confidential case discussion today when you call (505) 503-1637 or contact us online.